nixii/microgame/README.md

 # microgame

-Microgame will be a small game engine for retro-esque video games.<br>
+Microgame is a small game engine for retro-esque video games.<br>
-It will be usable as a visual editor *and* as a static C library.
+It will be usable as a custom coding language *and* as a static C library.

 ## Features
 - An ECS scene graph allowing for easy addition of new data